 Seeking input at every critical step, from consent design and protocol development through dissemination of final study results, ADAPTABLE represents a transformative approach to developing a new, efficient, and interactive clinical trial model.
 Unprecedented in the design of clinical trials, the final consent form and protocol were shaped with input from patients, local institutional review boards, physicians, and study coordinators.

 The ADAPTABLE study is funded through a Patient-Centered Outcomes Research Institute (PCORI) Award (Contract Number: ASP-1502-27079).
 ADAPTABLE is the first demonstration project to be conducted through PCORnet®, the National Patient-Centered Clinical Research Network.
 PCORnet is a PCORI-funded initiative designed to improve the nation’s capacity to conduct comparative clinical effectiveness research.
 More information about PCORnet can be found here.

-The information presented on this website are solely the responsibility of the author(s) and do not necessarily represent the views of the other organizations participating in or collaborating with PCORnet® or of the Patient-Centered Outcomes Research Institute (PCORI).
+The information and views presented on this website are solely the responsibility of the author(s) and do not necessarily represent the views of the other organizations participating in or collaborating with PCORnet® or of the Patient-Centered Outcomes Research Institute (PCORI).
 Click here for more information about PCORI.